New Year, Old Blood

 “That’s because you sent her a letter of termination with severance pay.
 Why would she return to a place she was cut from when her-”

-She bit back her tongue, clenching her hands, starting to become heavy again, and looked Lilith straight in the eyes, seeming to dive into those crimson pools.
-She stared long and deep into them, not daring to look away, even as moans fully enveloped her, as the real world seemed to fade into silks and satin.
+She bit back her tongue, clenching her hands, starting to become heavy again, and looked Lilith straight in the eyes, seeming to dive into those crimson pools- she looked into them...
+No. This was not a loss.
+She wanted to look into them, to glare at her.
+She stared long and deep into those crimson abysses.
+She did not dare to look away, even as those moans fully enveloped her, as the real world faded into silks and satin.
 Lilith’s breath was hot on her neck, her perfect, white teeth nipping and nibbling as Samantha arced against her.
-Her thighs squirmed, trembled, feeling her soft, white hand trail along it, leaving a line of goosebumps, until her red-painted tips teased along her folds, just tugging on her clit.
+Her thighs squirmed, trembled, feeling her soft, white hand trail along it.
+Goosebumps rose under those scarlet nails, digging in just enough to be heard as they made their way in between, rubbing its true target.
 Samantha fought hard to keep her breathing steady, even as Lilith continued to toy with her, to pull and suck on her ear, while her other hand rubbed her left nip, making the dark tip rise.

-“Look,” Samantha said, gulping, keeping her voice steady, and blinked at last.
-Lilith had clasped her hands together, her elbows resting on the desk, allowing her to lean and nest her chin in her digits.
-“Is there any way we can put this ugly business behind?
+“Look,” Samantha said, gulping.
+She kept her voice steady, the only victory she needed at that moment, and blinked at last.
+The office returned.
+Lilith had clasped her hands together again, her elbows resting on the desk, allowing her to lean and nest her chin in her digits.
+“Is there any way we can put this ugly business behind us?
 That was my mother.
 I am not her nor anything like her-”

 “Save for your gift.”
-Lilith said, and smirked as Samantha shuddered, feeling more than hearing her voice roll over her “Well?
+Lilith said, and smirked as Samantha shuddered, feeling more than hearing her voice roll over her.
+Her eyes darted down to Samantha’s middle, bringing forth a warmth someplace that she really didn’t need any more of at that moment.
+“Well?
 Why not a small presentation?”